XanClic/butterfly/README.md

   mode into some other (currently “MODIFY” and “REPLACE”)
 - Modifications are carried out instantly (not sure if that is a feature, but that is how it is right now)
+- Structure definitions through a stupidly complicated turing-complete (I know this is a bad thing) byte code interpreter (op code list in `doc/struct-opcodes`)

 Tips on using it
 ================

-You may want to copy the .butterfly directory from this repository to your home directory before launching butterfly so that you have access to all the structure definitions.
+You may want to clone my dot-butterfly repository, build it and and move the result into ~/.butterfly before launching butterfly so that you have access to all of the structure definitions.

 TODO